Verizon Five Forces Analysis (Porter’s) & Recommendations

-Verizon Communications, Verizon Wireless, Five Forces Analysis, Porter’s, competition, buyers, suppliers, substitution, new entrants, telecommunications case
+Verizon Five Forces Analysis, competitors, buyers, suppliers, substitutes, new entrants, Porter model, telecommunications business case study

 A Verizon office building in Madison, New Jersey, U.S.A. in 2010.
-A Porter’s Five Forces analysis of Verizon Communications, Inc. determines competitive rivalry as the highest-intensity force on the business, including wireless telecommunications services, based on the external factors in the information and communications technology and services industry.
+This Five Forces analysis of Verizon Communications Inc., using Porter’s model, determines competitive rivalry as the highest-intensity force on the business based on external factors in the telecommunications industry.
 (Photo: Public Domain)

-Management personnel can use this external analysis to determine the appropriateness of the strategies of Verizon Communications, Inc. in addressing the most pressing concerns in its industry environment.
-This Porter’s Five Forces analysis can guide managerial decisions in addressing the impacts of the identified external factors.
-For example, because of the high intensity of competitive rivalry in the telecommunications market, it is essential that Verizon Wireless enhance its competitive advantages.
+Management personnel can use this external analysis to determine the appropriateness of the strategies of Verizon Communications Inc. in addressing the most pressing concerns in its industry environment.
+This Five Forces analysis can guide managerial decisions in addressing the impacts of the identified external factors.
+Because of the high intensity of competitive rivalry in the telecommunications market, it is essential that Verizon enhance its competitive advantages.

 Summary.
-The results of this external analysis indicate that competition is the force that has the highest intensity and corresponding influence in the industry environment of Verizon Communications, Inc. The identified external factors show that the threat of new entry has the lowest intensity among the five forces in the information and communications technology and services industry and, in particular, the telecommunications industry, where Verizon Wireless operates.
-The following are the intensities of the forces determined in this Porter’s Five Forces analysis of Verizon:
+The results of this Five Forces analysis indicate that competition is the force that has the highest intensity and influence in the industry environment of Verizon Communications Inc. The identified external factors show that the threat of new entry has the lowest intensity among the five forces in the telecommunications industry.
+The following are the intensities of the forces determined in this Five Forces analysis of Verizon:

 Recommendations.
-The following recommendations are based on the need to sustain the stability and growth of the business despite the five forces shown in this external analysis.
-For example, it is essential that Verizon Wireless maintain its growth through competitive advantage based on high quality of services and high economies of scale linked to its telecommunications infrastructure.
-Also, the company should aim to strengthen its business against external factors in the industry environment.
+The following recommendations are for sustaining the stability and growth of the business despite the five forces shown in this external analysis.
+It is essential for Verizon to maintain its growth through competitive advantages based on high quality of services and high economies of scale linked to its wireless telecommunications infrastructure.
+The company should aim to strengthen its business against the external factors assessed in this Five Forces analysis.
 Verizon’s mission statement and vision statement highlight technology as a central factor in strengthening the business.
-The high intensity of competitive rivalry must take priority in growth and expansion strategies.
-Based on the results of this Five Forces analysis, it is recommended that Verizon Communications, Inc.:
+Also, the high intensity of competitive rivalry must take priority in growth and expansion strategies.
+Based on the results of this Five Forces analysis, it is recommended that Verizon Communications Inc.:

 1. Strengthen competitive advantage through product differentiation to address the force of competitive rivalry.

-2. Expand its infrastructure to maximize economies of scale and, thus, enable the company to maximize profits.
+2. Expand its infrastructure to maximize economies of scale and enable the company to maximize profits.

-4. Enhance its marketing mix to ensure customer loyalty against competitors.
+4. Enhance its marketing strategy to ensure customer loyalty compared to competitors.
 Verizon’s marketing mix or 4Ps must reflect this enhancement.

 Competitive Rivalry or Competition against Verizon (Strong Force)

-This component of Porter’s Five Forces analysis determines the intensity of the force of competition against Verizon Communications, Inc. Competitive rivalry affects the telecommunications industry environment by imposing challenges on companies in growing and maintaining their market shares.
-In this external analysis, the strong force of competition against Verizon is based on the following external factors:
+This component of Porter’s Five Forces analysis determines the intensity or force of competition against Verizon Communications Inc. Competitive rivalry affects the telecommunications industry environment by imposing challenges on companies in growing and maintaining their market shares.
+In this external analysis of Verizon, the strong force of competition is based on the following external factors:

 • Low product differentiation (strong force)